 Students of all ages are welcome to take courses at Greenfield Community College.
 There are a small number of courses with minimum age restrictions.
 These restrictions are outlined clearly in the course descriptions found in GCC’s course catalog.

 No. Information sessions take place either at the student’s high school or on the GCC campus to provide students and families with an overview of the Dual Enrollment Program.
-Students will have the chance to tour the main campus during their Orientation Session.
+Students will have the chance to tour the main campus during their New Student Orientation.

 GCC wants you to be successful in your academic pursuits.
 Class selection is determined through a conversation with the student, his or her parent or legal guardian, and the high school guidance counselor or home school official.
 GCC does require every student to have the prerequisite course work or test scores needed for the individual course he or she wishes to take.
 These prerequisites are outline in the course descriptions in GCC’s course catalog and will be discussed with your Dual Enrollment Advisor.

 High school students will receive college credit for courses taken at GCC and will develop a college transcript.
 This means that your grades matter and these courses are part of your permanent academic record at the College.
 If you decide that you want to continue your education at GCC after graduation, your coursework in which you have achieved a passing grade will automatically be applied.
 You don’t retake those courses.